-In addition to the independent Operational Risk function, Unit Operational Risk Managers (UORM) are appointed within key Business Units (BU) and Support Units (SU) to support the risk management policy & process and to ensure maintenance of adequate controls on an ongoing basis.
+The Group adopts the three lines of defence model for the management of operational risk.
+In addition to the independent second line of defence by Risk Management Group - Operational Risk, Unit Operational Risk Managers (UORM) are appointed within the first line of defence for all Business Units (BU) and Support Units (SU) to support and implement the risk management policy / standards & processes and to ensure maintenance of adequate controls on an ongoing basis.
 Periodic training / orientations / discussions are held to keep UORM updated with key developments.
+As the third line of defence, Group Audit provides independent assurance.